maxplomer/volt-tutorial/README.md

     $ export COMPOSEIO_URI="mongodb://db-user:db-password@candidate.52.mongolayer.com:10585/volt-tutorial"

-### discussion of safari glitch with heroku-volt deployment
+### Discussion of safari glitch with heroku-volt deployment

 Heroku will work fine for simple Volt apps, but there appears to be a safari glitch that was also a glitch with the herokuish library if you try to deploy with dokku.
 If you need to continously keep loading a large amount of new promises/models Safari will eventually stop updating the browser.
 The only work around I am aware of is to deploy on AWS.